m-bock/purescript-transit/README.md

 # Transit - Type-Safe State Machines

-Transit is a PureScript library for building type-safe state machines.
-It provides a type-level DSL for specifying state transitions, ensuring that your state machine implementation is correct at compile time.
-With Transit, you define your state machine once using a type-level specification, and the compiler ensures your implementation matches that specification—eliminating bugs from invalid transitions, missing cases, or documentation drift.
+**Transit** is a PureScript library for building type-safe state machines.
+It provides a type-level DSL for specifying state transitions.
+You define your state machine once using a type-level specification, and the compiler ensures your implementation matches that specification—eliminating bugs from invalid transitions, missing cases, or documentation drift.

-> If you're familiar with [Servant](https://haskell-servant.readthedocs.io/) from Haskell, Transit follows a similar philosophy: just as Servant uses a REST API type-level specification to generate type-safe routing functions and OpenAPI documentation, Transit uses a state machine graph type-level specification to generate type-safe update functions and state diagrams.

 ## Introduction